 Held every three months.

-An internationally renowned policy institute that has played a central role in the effort to improve quality and outcomes in health care.
+The Dartmouth Institute for Health Policy and Clinical Practice (TDI) is an internationally renowned policy institute that has played a central role in the effort to improve quality and outcomes in health care.

+DHMC has been recognized by U.S. News and World Report for its stroke program.
 The comprehensive program involves close interdisciplinary collaboration between neurosurgery, vascular neurology, and neuroradiology.
 DHMC is certified as a primary stroke center.

-Currently the only level one trauma center in New Hampshire.
+DHMC is currently the only level one trauma center in New Hampshire.
 Learn more about the related Center for Rural Emergency Services and Trauma (CREST).

 Additionally, the program utilizes dedicated operating rooms equipped with the latest generation microscopes and image guidance systems, in addition to the CSI suites equipped with intraoperative MRI and CT.
 Endovascular interventions are performed with a Siemens Artis Zee biplane system in a dedicated angiography suite.
-A Varian TrueBeam is on site for stereotactic radiosurgery.
+A Varian TrueBeam is on-site for stereotactic radiosurgery.

 Laboratory facilities are available at the DHMC campus in Lebanon, and at the Geisel School of Medicine campus in Hanover.

-DHMC and Dartmouth College are sited in the Upper Valley region of New Hampshire and Vermont, a beautiful area surrounding the upper Connecticut River.
+DHMC and Dartmouth College are in the Upper Valley region of New Hampshire and Vermont, a beautiful area surrounding the upper Connecticut River.
 The region is centrally located between the metropolitan areas of Boston (2 hours), New York (5 hours) and Montreal (5 hours).

-Outdoor activities are abundant in the region, including fishing, hiking, camping, biking, equestrian, golf and watersports; the nearby White Mountain National Forest (NH) and Green mountains (VT) provide many opportunities for these pursuits.
+Outdoor activities are abundant in the region, including fishing, hiking, camping, biking, equestrian, golf, and watersports; the nearby White Mountain National Forest (NH) and Green Mountains (VT) provide many opportunities for these pursuits.
 The region is especially well known for its winter sports.
 Dartmouth maintains its own Skiway and Nordic Ski Center, and there are many ski resorts in the area.

 The area has numerous music venues, museums, and sporting facilities, while Dartmouth offers many cultural activities through The Hopkins Center for the Arts and the Hood Museum.
 Locally sourced food, with a mix of exceptional restaurants, is a well-known feature of Northern New England, and this region also has the highest per-capita concentration of craft breweries in the nation.

-With affordable living, spacious towns, high performing school districts, and many local activities for children, the area is perfect for raising families.
-A full-time day care is available on-site at DHMC.
+With affordable living, spacious towns, high-performing school districts, and many local activities for children, the area is perfect for raising families.
+A full-time daycare is available on-site at DHMC.

 The health and wellness of our residents is very important in our program.
-Call coverage and work hours are closely monitored so that the standard ACGME duty hour regulations are strictly adhered to, including:
+Call coverage and work hours are closely monitored so that the standard ACGME work hour regulations are strictly adhered to, including:

 - They will not work on average more than 80 hours per week, averaged over four weeks.